Interpretablility versus explainability

 Explainability

-Explainable models: Typical refers to more complex models, such as neural networks or ensemble methods, that may act as black boxes.
-While these models can deliver high accuracy, they require additional techniques (like LIME and SHAP) to explain their decisions.
+Explainable models: Typical refers to more complex models, such as neural networks or ensemble methods, that may be considered “black boxes” without the use of specialized explainability methods.

 Explainability methods preview: Various explainability methods exist to help clarify how complex models work.
 For instance…